NexusInstruments/FSLootTracker/README.md

 A Wildstar Embeded LUA library to Encode LUA objects into JSON strings

-This Addon is a partial port of Jeffery Friedl's JSON Lua library See licensing information at the end
+This Addon is a partial port of Jeffery Friedl's JSON Lua library.

+See licensing information at the end.